Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Background and Related Work

 \subsection{Algorithmic Bias, Search Critiques, and Algorithm Audits}

 As digital platforms grow, systems designers rely on algorithms to determine what information to present to whom.
-These algorithms and the interfaces created for them can shape people's behaviors and perceptions of the world~\citep{kay2015unequal}.
+These algorithms and the interfaces created for them can signal the quality and relevance of different search results and shape people's perceptions of topics of societal importance~\citep{kay2015unequal}.
 However, both algorithms and interfaces can exhibit biases in their representation of information.
 While there is no universally agreed-upon definition of \textit{algorithmic bias}, researchers from various disciplines have addressed its different manifestations.
 In social science, scholars tend to focus on how algorithmic bias perpetuates social discrimination and affects social equity.

 The research presented here can be placed within the broader critique of algorithmic biases in content moderation, though we focus on search feature outputs rather than AI-assisted regulation of potentially inappropriate social media posts~\citep{jhaver2019human}.
 Specifically, this article aligns with approaches that aim to assess the extent to which search outputs are: problematic; characterized by offensive, stereotypical, inappropriate, and discriminatory terms; and/or racist~\citep{rogers2023algorithmic}.
+Unlike these approaches, we also document how the search outputs serve to dismantle racist stereotypes.
 Our method of probing YouTube's search feature with specific queries could be positioned alongside approaches like algorithm audits~\citep{sandvig2014auditing} and ethical hacking practices that search for vulnerabilities~\citep{roberts2019behind}.